Former Gangsters Tell Us How and Why They Got Out of the Game

 JOHN LAWSON

 Anything immoral I did, I would try to justify by saying, “I’m not such a bad guy overall.”
 This meant that I managed to still class myself as a decent bloke, in spite of living a life of crime.
-I thought I was an alright person because I didn’t beat my wife up, wasn’t a drug addict and was providing for my family.
-That justification allowed me to have a mentality where I would read my kids a bedtime story, kiss them goodnight and then put on a balaclava, pick up my shotgun and hold someone hostage who owed my client money.
+I thought I was an OK person because I didn’t beat my wife up, wasn’t a drug addict, and was providing for my family.
+That justification allowed me to have a mentality where I would read my kids a bedtime story, kiss them goodnight, and then put on a balaclava, pick up my shotgun, and hold someone hostage who owed my client money.

-The major turning point came when I went to a Bible group in Glenochil high security prison.
-My intention was to steal the biscuits the pastor brought in, but I burst out in tears while reading the lyrics of a hymn called “Open the Eyes of My Heart Lord” and spent the following night thinking about all the kidnappings, extortions and beatings that I’d carried out.
-The next day, my friend gave me a Bible and I read something from the Book of Ezekiel that said if a wicked man turns away from the wickedness that he’s committed and does what is just and right, he can still be saved.
+The major turning point came when I went to a Bible group in Glenochil, a high security prison.
+My intention was to steal the biscuits the pastor brought in, but I burst out in tears while reading the lyrics of a hymn called “Open the Eyes of My Heart Lord” and spent the following night thinking about all the kidnappings, extortions, and beatings that I’d carried out.
+The next day, my friend gave me a Bible, and I read something from the Book of Ezekiel that said if a wicked man turns away from the wickedness, that he’s committed and does what is just and right, he can still be saved.
 After reading this, I looked in the mirror and saw myself for the animal I’d become.
 I surrendered my life to Christ in that prison.

 DARRYL LAYCOCK

-When I got out of prison, I was banned from Manchester because I was labelled as a high risk of harm to people living there.
-My mum had a heart attack shortly afterwards, and I was only allowed to visit her with a police escort.
+When I got out of prison, I was banned from Manchester because I was labeled as a high risk of harm to people living there.
+My mom had a heart attack shortly afterward, and I was only allowed to visit her with a police escort.
 I was also banned from mixing with around 30 known associates, who the police believed were involved with gangs or criminal activity.
 Some people might have seen all this as an obstacle to getting on with their life, but I viewed it as a consequence of my own actions.
-If I hadn’t committed crimes and been involved with gangs in the first place then I wouldn’t have had such strict conditions placed on me.
+If I hadn’t committed crimes and been involved with gangs in the first place, I wouldn’t have had such strict conditions placed on me.

 Fortunately, I’m no longer at risk from my old enemies, and there’s no danger of them dragging me back into violence.
 I actually work with some of the people I used to have trouble with, educating young people about the consequences of violence.
 The gang problem has subsided in Manchester nowadays.
 Lots of the people who used to be involved have now grown up and moved on with their lives.
 Many of my former associates are now legitimate businessmen.